kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

 ##### Creating a New Dual-Stack Service

-Users can create-dual stack services according to the following methods (in increasing specificity):
+Users can create dual-stack services according to the following methods (in increasing specificity):
-- If the user *prefers* dual stack (if available, service creation will not fail if the cluster is not configured for dual stack) then they can do one of the
+- If the user *prefers* dual-stack (if available, service creation will not fail if the cluster is not configured for dual-stack) then they can do one of the
   following:
   1. Set `spec.ipFamilyPolicy` to `PreferDualStack` and do not set `spec.ipFamilies` or `spec.clusterIPs`.
 The apiserver will set `spec.ipFamilies` according to